 There is a dam at the east end of the lake where thin ice and open water occurs, use extreme caution and stay away from that area.

-The Two Jack Lake parking lot that can accommodate around 50-80 cars and toilets.
+The free Two Jack Lake parking lot can accommodate around 50-80 cars and has toilets.

 One of the biggest and deepest lakes in this list, and as such is one of the last to freeze over, Lake Minnewanka is also accessed along Lake Minnewanka Scenic Drive.
 You can expect to wait until late December or early January for ice skating on Lake Minnewanka.